hlascelles/karina_personal_website/_posts/kitchen/2023-05-04-bhindi-masala.md

 * Meanwhile, finely chop onions, ginger and tomatoes.
 * Once okra is no longer slimy, set it aside.
 * To the same, now empty, pan add more oil and cumin seeds.
-* Once the cumin seeds start to splutter, add onions and saute until turning golden but not yet brown.
+* Once the cumin seeds start to sputter, add onions and saute until turning golden but not yet brown.
 * Add finely chopped ginger, and use a garlic press to add garlic cloves directly into the pan.
 Saute until smells really good.
 * Add finely chopped tomatoes and salt.
 Saute until tomatoes change colour and turn mushy.
 * Add dry spices (garam masala, ground coriander, chilli powder, ground turmeric), mix them in well.
 Saute until it smells really good.